-For example, one of the common assumptions is, the money has a stable value.
-We all know that this is not really correct because the inflation continuously erodes the value of monetary units.
+For example, one of the most common assumptions is that money has a stable value.
+We all know that this is not really correct because inflation continuously erodes the value of monetary units.

 Everyone accepts this assumption and all accounting records and statements prepared on the basis of this assumption are generally accepted by all concerned.

-The more common accounting concepts are given below:
+Common accounting concepts are given below:

 - Cost concept of accounting

 - Business entity concept

 - Going concern concept

 - Dual aspect of accounting concept